Python Lesson 8: Machine Learning

 from sklearn.model_selection import train_test_split

-In this case we will define our own dataset.
+In this first case we define our own dataset.
 As we mentioned, in general, a datasets is made of two parts:

 • The class to which the objects belong.